tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 From the Swagger specification file, some tools can generate a mock API that you can put before users to have them try out the requests.

-The mock API generates a response that looks like it’s coming from a real server, but it’s really just a pre-defined response in your code and appears to be dynamic to the user.
+The mock API generates a response that looks like it's coming from a real server, but it's really just a pre-defined response in your code and appears to be dynamic to the user.

-With my project, our developers weren’t that familiar with Swagger, so I simply created the specification file by hand.
-Additionally, I didn’t have free access to the programming source code, and our developers spoke English as a second or third language only.
-They weren’t eager to be in the documentation business.
+With my project, our developers weren't that familiar with Swagger, so I simply created the specification file by hand.
+Additionally, I didn't have free access to the programming source code, and our developers spoke English as a second or third language only.
+They weren't eager to be in the documentation business.

 ## Parsing the Swagger specification

 Once you have a valid Swagger specification file that describes your API, you can then feed this specification to different tools to parse it and generate the interactive documentation similar to the Petstore example I referenced earlier.